MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/configuring-feature-tool.md

 ### Include preview releases

 Enable this setting to acquire preview releases.
-* By default, preview releases are not shown in the Mixed Reality Feature Tool
+* By default, preview releases aren't shown in the Mixed Reality Feature Tool

 > [!NOTE]
 > A preview release is defined as containing the **"-preview"** designation in the package version.